 Any South Cambridgeshire District Council employees affected by slavery, or who suspect someone is at risk are advised to:

 - Report concerns to a Safeguarding Officer.
-A list of designated Safeguarding Officers can be found on the council’s staff directory, located on the council’s Intranet.
-The Safeguarding Lead for the council is Geoff Clark, firstname.lastname@example.org.
+A list of designated Safeguarding Officers can be found on our staff directory, located on our Intranet.
+The Safeguarding Lead is Geoff Clark, firstname.lastname@example.org.